 While having a high-heat and a low-heat zone, you can set the fifth burner to a different temperature as well.
-This would be great for any side dishes such as veggies, corn, potatoes, and other recipes.
+This would be great for any side dishes such as veggies, corn (we also have tips on how to best grill corn), potatoes, and other recipes.

 Another difference between 4-burner and 5-burner grills is the cooking space.
 A 5-burner grill would typically give you more room than a 4-burner grill.
 The thing to consider here is the number of people you’re expecting to serve on a regular basis.
 (The amount of meat per person is a different matter.)